Police bodycam video released showing fatal shooting of parent at Oregon school

 The video shows the two officers in the school’s hallway ordering Landeros to leave the building.

 “The police do not have jurisdiction over here.
-The principal has not asked me to leave,” Landeros says, before he appears to start walking away from the officers.
+The principal has not asked me to leave,” Landeros says, before appearing to walk away from the officers.

 As the officers were trying to get Landeros to leave the building, the child walked into the hallway.
 Landeros started yelling at the child to "go," according to the DA’s office.

-The video shows one of the officers grabbing Landeros and pushing him out a door.
+The video shows one of the officers grabbing and pushing Landeros out a door.
 Police then announce they're arresting Landeros.

 During a struggle, Landeros pulled out a handgun and fired two shots at Timm, the DA's office said.
 Timm, who was not wounded, returned fire, striking Landeros in the head.